retorquere/zotero-better-bibtex/.github/ISSUE_TEMPLATE/Question.md

 <!--
 *Please verify **all** of the below before submitting*:

+1. you have picked the right category for the issue in the previous screen.
-1. in the Zotero addons screen you can see that you have the latest release of BBT (https://github.com/retorquere/zotero-better-bibtex/releases/latest) and Zotero installed
+2. in the Zotero addons screen you can see that you have the latest release of BBT (https://github.com/retorquere/zotero-better-bibtex/releases/latest) and Zotero installed
-2. you are posting a single question
+3. you are posting a single question
-3. you have included a descriptive subject of the problem
+4. you have included a descriptive subject of the problem
-4. you are available for follow-up questions and testing
+5. you are available for follow-up questions and testing

+Picking the right issue category is really important.
+Each category (`Export`, `General error`, `Import`, `Key generation`, `Question`) has different instructions for gathering the data necessary required to resolve the issue you are experiencing

 -->